tulip-control/omega/README.md

 About
 =====

-A package of symbolic algorithms for omega-regular languages.
+A package of symbolic algorithms for solving games of infinite duration.
+It can be used to generate software from temporal logic specifications.
+This is useful for designing systems, especially vehicles that carry humans.

 It contains:

 - Synthesis algorithms for:
   - generalized Streett(1) games (known as GR(1))
-  - generalized Rabin(1) games (known as counter-strategies, not to be confused with [arXiv:1003.1684](http://arxiv.org/abs/1003.1684v2#))
+  - generalized Rabin(1) games (counter-strategies to GR(1))
   - detection of trivial realizability in GR(1) games.
 - Parser of [linear temporal logic](http://dx.doi.org/10.1109/SFCS.1977.32) (LTL).
 - Translation from past to future LTL, using [temporal testers](http://doi.org/10.1007/978-3-540-69850-0_11).